WeiChungChang/Android_Framework/README.md

 To take use of it, simply modify Makefile of yours & execute "make" and include related header files.

-Please notice that currently it is only support Linux platform.
+Please notice that currently it is only supported at Linux platform.